-Every year on the third weekend in May, the town of Oxnard celebrates its agricultural bounty at the two-day California Strawberry Festival.
+Every year on the third weekend in May, the Ventura County town of Oxnard celebrates its agricultural bounty at the two-day California Strawberry Festival.
 They have good reason to celebrate: This coastal community 60 miles northwest of Los Angeles is one of California’s biggest strawberry-growing regions, producing 36 million trays of the ruby-red fruit annually, according to the California Strawberry Commission.
-The weekend at Oxnard College Park brings in about 200 artists, 50 food vendors, and dozens of entertainers.
+The weekend at Oxnard’s College Park usually brings in about 200 artists, 50 food vendors, and dozens of entertainers.

 Once your lips are stained brilliantly red, wander beyond the food stalls.
-Among the buzz of cooking demonstrations, live concerts on three stages, kiddie carnival rides, magic shows, and face-painting booths, don’t miss a few stand-out events, like the Berry Best Dressed Baby Contest.
-Adorable toddlers dressed up as strawberries parade across the festival stage.
-There’s also a Berry Best Hat Contest—roughly the same concept, but for adults.
+Among the buzz of cooking demonstrations, live concerts, kiddie carnival rides, magic shows, and face-painting booths, don’t miss a few stand-out contests, like the Berry Blast Off Recipe Contest, a Strawberry Smackdown, and a Strawberry Baby Fashion Show, where adorable toddlers dressed up as strawberries parade across the festival stage.

-All this revelry goes to good causes, too, with festival proceeds benefitting nonprofit charities in Oxnard.
-To avoid the festival entrance lines, purchase your tickets online, and make parking easy by riding the free shuttle bus departing from several locations near Highway 101 in Oxnard.
+All this revelry goes to good causes, too, with the farm festival proceeds benefitting nonprofit charities in Oxnard.
+To avoid the festival entrance lines, purchase your tickets online, and make parking easy by riding the free shuttle departing from several locations near Highway 101 in Oxnard.